neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 ## Introduction to NULL

 In the database world, NULL represents unknown or missing information.
 NULL is not the same as an empty string or the number zero.

 Suppose you need to insert the email address of a contact into a table.
 You can request his or her email address.

-However, if you don’t know whether the contact has an email address or not, you can insert NULL into the email address column.
+However, if you don't know whether the contact has an email address or not, you can insert NULL into the email address column.
 In this case, NULL indicates that the email address is unknown at the recording time.

 NULL is very special.
 It does not equal anything, even itself.
 The expression `NULL = NULL` returns NULL because it makes sense that two unknown values should not be equal.

 To check if a value is NULL or not, you use the [`IS NULL`](postgresql-is-null) boolean operator.
 For example, the following expression returns true if the value in the email address is NULL.